Have a connection in Miami? You can fit in a trip to South Beach, the Everglades, or go shopping. Here’s what to do in Miami on a 5-hour layover.

 - XL Airways France

-Coach passengers can buy a one-day pass for $50 or use their Priority Pass membership.
+Coach passengers can buy a one-day pass for $50 or use their Priority Pass membership from their credit card.
 24-hour advance booking required.

 You have to pay $30 to $35 to use the showers.